-Some experts even try to say that the optimal time for someone to start learning a second language is before the age of kindergarten.
+Some experts even suggest that the optimal time to start learning a second language is before the age of kindergarten.
 However, for most people who never actually learned a foreign language, that timeframe has long since passed.

 Update 28th October, 2021:

 An interesting article in the New Scientist suggested that social attitudes rather than differences in the brain’s wiring may be why young children appear to do better at learning languages.
 Scientists performed an experiment that demonstrated vital differences in the way adults and children learn and, surprisingly the adults came out on top.
 You can read the full article at: